Missing in Utah: Search warrant executed on suspect in disappearance of Dylan Rounds

 “It’s on James Brenner’s property,” Cooley said.
 “So it was property that he had.
 It was a shack that he lived in and I knew about this property.
 Dylan told me about his shack burning down.”

-Brenner currently is at the the Weber County jail on separate charges of being a felon in possession of a weapon and an assault.
+Brenner currently is at the Weber County Jail on separate charges of being a felon in possession of a weapon and an assault.

 By noon, news of the search went viral on social media.